Entertainment-Viet/Entertainment-Viet-backend/README.md

 ### Deploy to SQA heroku
 1. Login to heroku: `heroku login`
+2. Connect to app on heroku: ` heroku git:remote boiling-shore-81192`
-2. Commit all changes: `git commit -am "message"`
+3. Commit all changes: `git commit -am "message"`
-3. Deploy changes to SQA: `git push heroku main`
+4. Deploy changes to SQA: `git push heroku main`

 #### Some helpful command with heroku